Applications Open for Summer & Winter 2026 Programs

 In the 1990s, the emphasis on primary care physicians shifted.
 Throughout most of the history of modern medicine, primary care doctors maintained their external medical practices.
 They saw the patients from their day-to-day practices in the hospital if these patients required a hospital stay.

-However, as the nature of medicine and indeed, even illnesses changed, it became increasingly difficult for a primary care doctor to see his/ her private practice patients and his/ her hospitalized patients.
-That’s when hospital—or facility-based doctors became more common.
-Dr. Robert M. Wachter, a medical school professor at the University of California, San Francisco, was the first to call those who specialized in hospital medicine “hospitalists.”
+However, as the nature of medicine and indeed, even illnesses changed, it became increasingly difficult for a primary care doctor to see private practice patients and hospitalized patients at the same time.
+That’s when hospital-based or facility-based doctors became more common.
+In 1996, Dr. Robert M. Wachter and Dr. Lee Goldman, both physicians at the University of California, San Francisco, wrote an article in the New England Journal of Medicine proposing a new type of doctor and coining the term “hospitalist.”
+Dr. Wachter, who now serves as chairman of the Department of Medicine at UCSF, is widely regarded as the academic leader of the hospitalist movement.

 Why is This Specialization Important?